trimstray/nginx-admins-handbook/README.md

     }
     ```

-  - `memcached_pass` which passes a request to a memcached server:
+  - `memcached_pass` which passes a request to a Memcached server:

     ```bash
     server {